Tearsheet

 AI Analysis | Feedback

-Mr. Seu has been the President and Chief Executive Officer of Hawaiian Electric Industries since January 2022.
-Prior to this, he served as the President and Chief Executive Officer of Hawaiian Electric Company, the utility subsidiary.
-He joined Hawaiian Electric in 1993, holding various leadership roles in environmental management, renewable energy development, electric system operations, and government and community affairs.
-Earlier in his career, he worked as a mechanical and environmental engineer in California and taught English in China.
+Scott Seu was appointed President and CEO of Hawaiian Electric Industries (HEI) in January 2022.
+Prior to this role, he served as President and CEO of Hawaiian Electric, HEI's electric utility subsidiary, from February 2020 to December 2021.
+He initially joined Hawaiian Electric in 1993 and held various leadership positions focusing on environmental management, renewable energy development, electric system operations, and government and community affairs.
+Before his tenure at Hawaiian Electric, Seu worked as a mechanical and environmental engineer in California and internationally in China.
+He holds Bachelor's and Master's degrees in mechanical engineering from Stanford University.

-Kurt K. Murao, Executive Vice President, General Counsel, Secretary, and Chief Administrative Officer
+Executive Vice President, General Counsel, Chief Administrative Officer and Corporate Secretary

-Mr. Murao has served as Executive Vice President, General Counsel, Chief Administrative Officer, and Corporate Secretary.
-He joined Hawaiian Electric Industries in 2011.
-Before his tenure at HEI, he worked for the Division of Corporation Finance at the U.S. Securities and Exchange Commission and at a national law firm.
+Kurt Murao serves as Executive Vice President, General Counsel, Chief Administrative Officer, and Corporate Secretary at Hawaiian Electric Industries (HEI).
+In this capacity, he is responsible for overseeing HEI's legal and compliance, administration, and corporate secretary functions, also acting as HEI's chief compliance officer.
+Murao joined HEI in 2011 as associate general counsel.
+Before his time at HEI, he worked for the Division of Corporation Finance at the U.S. Securities and Exchange Commission and at a national law firm in Washington, D.C.

 AI Analysis | Feedback

-The primary and most significant risk to Hawaiian Electric Industries (HE) is the financial liability and operational fallout from the 2023 Maui wildfires.
+The most significant risk to Hawaiian Electric Industries (HE) is the ongoing and multifaceted impact of the Maui wildfires.
+This risk encompasses several critical financial and operational challenges:

 AI Analysis | Feedback